 North Dakota defines gambling as risking money or something else of value on something that ‘wholly or partially’ depends on ‘chance’.
-This outlaws most activities that are not legalized in other parts of the law, such as lotteries, tribal casinos and charity gaming.
+This outlaws most activities that are not legalized in other parts of the law, such as lotteries, tribal casinos, and charity gaming.
 Participants may wager each other on games of pure skill under the law.
-However, anything that uses cards or dice likely falls under a game of chance under the state’s definition, therefor is only permitted at licensed establishments.
+However, anything that uses cards or dice likely falls under a game of chance under the state’s definition, therefore is only permitted at licensed establishments.

 North Dakota law does not address internet skill games.
 Presumably, this makes it legal.
 Sites like WorldWinner and WPT Online accept North Dakota players.

 North Dakota tribal casinos do not currently offer skill-based machines.